keyshavmor/ETHZ-3D-Vision-House-Tour-Reconstruction/README.md

 License Rules:

 1. Right now it is using the very permissive MIT License, but it may change depending on the sources which we use
-2. License changes if we use a less permissive GPLv2 for example
+2. License changes if we use a less permissive GPLv2 source for example